desaiashu/songbird-chirp/documentation/bird.md

 These optimizations come with some shortcomings:
 - Less human readable than sheet music or MIDI editors
-- Fewer features than modern MIDI editors
+- Fewer features, and less time precise than modern MIDI editors
 - Slower to write than recording MIDI from a keyboard

 The notation is best suited for any of the following: